Horatio-Blackwood/datchat/README.md

 #thanks
 As you can see datchat was forked from this project:  https://github.com/Blackbird93/Chat

-Github is awesome right?
-I am very thankful for this start - this project was exactly what I needed: short and functional.
+This project was exactly what I needed: short and functional.
 I could read the whole thing in ten minutes, and as a bonus it worked fairly well so I was able to start with a known good project and take it forward.
 Thanks Blackbird93.